grugnoymeme/flipperzero-CLI-wifi-cracker/README.md

 hcxpcaptool
 tshark

-[tshark is used running the `tahark_alternative.pt` if `hcxpcaptools` is resulting some kind of `ERROR`, cause `hcxpcaptool` may not working properly, cause has a little problem of mismatch between the release and the OS where it is installed]
+[tshark is used running the `tahark_alternative.py` if `hcxpcaptools` is resulting some kind of `ERROR`, cause `hcxpcaptool` may not working properly, cause has a little problem of mismatch between the release and the OS where it is installed]

 ```
 pip install -r requirements.txt